arnaudroger/blog/_posts/2016-09-05-consumer-in-place-of-returning-list.md

 }
 {% endhighlight %}

-you just need to call on the first producer and then on the second. no more garbage created because it is not the responsibility of the producer to create the data structure to store the objects.
+you just need to call on the first producer then the second. no more garbage created because it is not the responsibility of the producer to create the data structure to store the objects.

 ## What if the consumer needs a list?

-Just do
+You can just use the List as a consumer

 {% highlight java %}
 List<String> list = new ArrayList<>;
 service.produceStrings(list:add);
 {% endhighlight %}

-you could also make the producer return the consumer
+you could also make the producer return the consumer with the actual type using the following generic signature

 {% highlight java %}
 public <C extends Consumer<String>> produceString(C consumer) {